Adeola-Helen/CX_Survey_Design/README.md

 - **Executive Summary:** A high-level overview highlighting the key findings and outcomes of the survey.
 - **Background:** Context that explains why the survey was conducted and the business problem it addresses.
 - **Objective:** The specific goals the survey aims to achieve and the questions it seeks to answer.
+- **Sampling Strategy:** How the data was collected from customers.
 - **Survey Design & Rationale:** Explains the purpose behind each question, ensuring that every item in the questionnaire directly supports the business objectives and insight goals.
 - **Survey Recources:** Provides supporting materials such as the exported form, logic flow, and sampling notes to give full transparency into how the survey was structured and implemented.